 Every year medical compensation levels are rising.

-Medical claims inflation is running at 10% a year, meaning the size of claims is doubling every seven years.
+Medical claims inflation is running at 8% a year, meaning the size of claims is doubling every nine years.

-This is why the Medical Defence Union, the UK's leading medical defence organisation is campaigning for legal reforms.
+This is why the MDU, the UK's leading medical defence organisation, is campaigning for legal reforms.

 Join our campaign for fairer compensation.

-In the UK, damages are not intended to be punitive but compensatory and should cover what is necessary to put the claimant (patient) in the position he/she would have been in had the negligence not occurred.
+In the UK, damages are intended to be compensatory, not punitive, and should cover what is necessary to put the claimant (patient) in the position they would have been in if the negligence had not occurred.